One Piece season 11

 The eleventh season of the One Piece anime series was produced by Toei Animation, and directed by Hiroaki Miyamoto based on Eiichiro Oda's manga by the same name.
 The majority of the season covers the "Sabaody Archipelago" story arc, which deals with the Straw Hats preparing to enter Fishman Island by having their ship coated for undersea travel.
-During their stay, they meet an old enemy Hatchan, his friends Keimi and Papaggu, and the first mate of Gold Roger, Silvers Rayleigh, as well as 9 rookie pirates known as the "11 Supernovas".
+During their stay, they meet an old enemy Hatchan, his friends Keimi and Papaggu, and the first mate of Gol D. Roger, Silvers Rayleigh, as well as 9 rookie pirates known as the "11 Supernovas".
 In an incident involving the auction of Keimi, the crew and the pirates are attacked by top members of the Marines, including Bartholomew Kuma, one of the Seven Warlords of the Sea.
 The final two episodes continue the "History Drama Boss Luffy" story established in the fourth TV Special and featured in the ninth season.